jadehopepunk/sax_stream/README.markdown

 ### Run the parser

-The parser object must be supplied with a set of mapping classes to use.
-These are specified in a hash where the keys are the collector objects to use.
-You can specify as many mapping classes per collector as you like.
-You can have just one collector, or different ones for different mapping classes.
+The parser object must be supplied with a collector and an array of mapping classes to use.

 ```
 require 'sax_stream/parser'

 collector = SaxStream::NaiveCollector.new
-parser = SaxStream::Parser.new(collector => [Product])
+parser = SaxStream::Parser.new(collector, [Product])

 parser.parse_stream(File.open('products.xml'))
 ```